Information for all parties about when a complaint is made about an early learning service.

 - regulated standards have not been met and/or

 - improvement is required in any area related to the complaint.

-An investigation will be closed when the Ministry is satisfied that:
+An investigation will be closed when we are satisfied that:

 - areas of non-compliance related to the complaint have been rectified; or